cac-t-u-s/cac-t-u-s.github.io/om-sharp/README.md

 ### Help | Bug reports | Community

+**See the new [`om-sharp-users`](https://github.com/cac-t-u-s/om-sharp-users) repository.**
+&rarr; Use the [Issue Tracker](https://github.com/cac-t-u-s/om-sharp-users/issues) to report problems, suggest features or enghancement, or just discuss about the project !

-A [discussion group](https://discussion.forum.ircam.fr/c/om-sharp) is hosted on Ircam Forumnet.
+A [discussion group](https://discussion.forum.ircam.fr/c/om-sharp) is qlso hosted on Ircam Forumnet.
 &rarr; Create an account in order to post questions and replies.
 Subscribe to group notifications using _Watching_ / _Tracking_ and other options.